ajs-voices/clandestine-providence-ascendant-1/manuscript/070-unexpected-challenge.md

 I smiled.
 "Ant didn't do a very good job then."

-I heard an laugh echo from the shadows at the mention of his name.
+I heard a laugh echo from the shadows at the mention of his name.
 "I did perfectly well my friend.
 Remember your promise."

 "I will come when I'm called Ant, I gave my word I will keep my promise as long as your mother does."